 Every human inhabiting the world of Alcia is branded by a “Count” or a number written on their body.
 Depending on how each person lives their life, this Count either goes up or down.
 For Hina’s mother, her total drops to 0 and she’s pulled into the Abyss, never to be seen again.
 But her mother’s last words send Hina on a quest to find a legendary hero from the Waste War—the fabled Ace!

 This anime normalises sexual abuse against women.
 Fan service, the sexualisation of characters (especially female ones), are common in animes.
-Where this one leaves a bad taste, is when the male characters impose themselves on the different female characters.
+To be honest, I don’t mind it.
+Where this anime leaves a bad taste, is when the male characters impose themselves on the different female characters.
 In first few episodes Hina, one of the lead female characters, legs are regularly forced open by men and 'mystical hands' to see the count that sits the inside of her upper thigh.
 She is sketched in a short skirt, and it's impossible not to pick up on the sexual undertones.
 Her reactions to their inappropriate touch are embarrassment, dismay and fear.
 One of the main perpetrators is the hero himself, Licht Bach.
 He is seen forcefully pushing his face near Hina's crotch, while she tries to push him away.
 The seriousness of this scene is defused by showing multiple women beating him up afterwards - cartoon style.
 Later he gropes another main female's upper legs, only to continue his groping to her panties.
 His hands are drawn under her skirt moving around as she tries to stop him.
 She is seen shouting, commanding him to stop touching her.
 All her pleases falls on deaf ears as her fellow male officer stands and watch, bored.
 He was also the one to suggest that Licht grope her panties, while asking her to allow Licht to touch her in a way that makes her uncomfortable.
 His reasoning: it will be a 'charitable work' :/ The whole scene is portrayed as 'funny,' 'innocent' and 'normal.'
 No means NO. It's not funny or acceptable to touch someone where and when they do not want to be touched - no matter the gender of the individual.
 Should this anime want to take on sexual abuse themes, WHICH IT ALREADY DOES, it should take up the appropriate tags and intended audience.
 In my opinion, as a shounen anime it reproduces a harmful expression of masculinity that normalise and encourages rape-culture.